Mjz86/c_colon/README.md

 the reflection functions work on the ast , after all the de reflection Operations are completed,  the ast can fully turn into IR, these operations can happen in parallel,  if they are located in separate dependancy chains . similarly the abi hashing is also done in parallel  and cashed once completed based on dependancy chain, although the abiof operator might make it happen sooner than usual.
-9. why AST walk in the constexpr runtime when theres assembly and JIT: each function  even in its template form can be turned into IR , because mcc IR is different,  it has two types , constexpr IR and mutexpr IR , constexpr IR is necceceraly  ran in the compiler , so , even if the template types are unknown,  the IR is generated to  reterive the template type then de-reflect the type away in just-in-time generated IR.
+9. JIT constexpr code execution: each function  even in its template form can be turned into IR , because mcc IR is different,  it has two types , constexpr IR and mutexpr IR , the borrow checking and lifetime management itself is constexpr IR with assertions. constexpr IR is necceceraly  ran in the compiler , so , even if the template types are unknown,  the IR is generated to  reterive the template type then de-reflect the type away in just-in-time generated IR.
 10. unique programming and debugging experience :
 The debugging would be in the context types ,